rhysmoggs/ms4-morgan-and-co/DEPLOYMENT.md

     AWS_S3_REGION_NAME = 'eu-west-2'
     AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID')
     AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')
-(use your bucket name and your region name accordingly)
 ```
+(use your bucket name and your region name accordingly).

 - in Heroku, go to your Config Vars, and add these variables - the values can be found in the csv document downloaded from AWS earlier:
 ```